practicalli/clojure-web-services/projects/leiningen/todo-app/hiccup/create-new-handler.md

          [:body
-           [:div [:h1 {:class "info"} "This is Hiccup"]] [:div [:p "Take a look at the HTML generated in this page, compared to the about page"]] [:div [:p "Style-wise there is no difference between the pages as we havent added anything in the stylesheet, however the hiccup page generates a more complete page in terms of HTML"]]]))
+           [:div [:h1 {:class "info"} "This is Hiccup"]] [:div [:p "Take a look at the HTML generated in this page, compared to the about page"]] [:div [:p "Style-wise there is no difference between the pages as we haven't added anything in the stylesheet, however the hiccup page generates a more complete page in terms of HTML"]]]))
 ```

 > ####Hint::Named content sections